aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/force-font-cache/_index.md

 ---
-title: "How to Save PSD File and Force Font Cache with Aspose.PSD for Java"
+title: "Save PSD with Fonts and Force Font Cache – Aspose.PSD Java"
 linktitle: "Force Font Cache"
 second_title: "Aspose.PSD Java API"
-description: "Learn how to save PSD file, force font cache, and improve image performance using Aspose.PSD for Java.
-Step‑by‑step guide for image processing optimization."
+description: "Learn how to save PSD with fonts and force the font cache using Aspose.PSD for Java, improving image performance and handling missing fonts efficiently."
 weight: 11
 url: /java/advanced-image-manipulation/force-font-cache/
-date: 2025-12-01
+date: 2026-04-12
+keywords:
+  - save psd with fonts
+  - java thread sleep
+  - improve image performance
+  - load psd image
+  - handle missing fonts
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Save PSD File and Force Font Cache with Aspose.PSD for Java
+# Save PSD with Fonts and Force Font Cache – Aspose.PSD Java

 ## Introduction

-If you need to **save PSD file** objects quickly while also making sure the correct fonts are available, you’re in the right place.
-Font caching can dramatically **improve image performance**, especially when you’re processing large Photoshop documents repeatedly.
-In this tutorial we’ll walk through the exact steps to force the font cache, load a PSD image, and finally **save PSD file** with the newly‑installed fonts using Aspose.PSD for Java.
+If you need to **save PSD with fonts** quickly while also making sure the correct typefaces are available, you’re in the right place.
+Font caching can dramatically **improve image performance**, especially when you repeatedly process large Photoshop documents.
+In this tutorial we’ll walk through the exact steps to force the font cache, **load PSD image** files, and finally **save PSD with fonts** using Aspose.PSD for Java.

 ## Quick Answers
 - **What does forcing the font cache do?** It forces Aspose.PSD to re‑scan the system fonts so newly installed fonts are recognized instantly.